- Criminology and Psychology

 Facilities in the School of Psychology will give you access to the latest research equipment, including a six-room virtual reality suite to simulate real-life scenarios and two observation labs to see infant and social interactions.

-You will also have access to a fully functional mock criminal court which has interactive and digital facilities.
+You will also have access to a fully functional mock criminal court, our Court of the Future, which has interactive and digital facilities.

 The course also makes increasing use of online resources, including videos, podcasts, web-based audience response systems and student discussion forums.